stillandcalm/grpo_reasoning/README.md

 # Group Relative Policy Optimization for Chain-of-Thought Reasoning: A Deep Dive into GRPO-CoT

-## Introduction: The Power of Showing Your Work
+## Introduction:

-Hello, I'm going to walk you through Group Relative Policy Optimization (GRPO) and how we've implemented it for Chain-of-Thought reasoning.
+Will walk you through Group Relative Policy Optimization (GRPO) and how I have implemented it for Chain-of-Thought reasoning.
 GRPO got introduced by DeepSeek, and as you may have seen, DeepSeek introduced a really powerful reasoning model with very few parameters.
 So this method is what made it work so well.

 Let me start with a problem we'll use throughout this paper:
 **Solve for x in the equation 2x + 4 = 10**